Julia-Wagner/PipeTracker/README.md

 # **PipeTracker**

+PipeTracker is an inventory management application specifically designed for plumbers.
+The project was born out of the real-world challenges of a self-employed plumber.
+Built with a user-centered approach, PipeTracker manages inventory for plumbing businesses and simplifies the invoicing process for plumbers.

 # **Planning**

 I tried to structure my planning phase using the 5 UX planes - strategy, scope, structure, skeleton and surface.
 The planning process was iterative and while getting a better idea of the project´s scope and speaking to my customer about his needs for the application these planes changed creating a user-centered design for PipeTracker.